We are committed to protecting and respecting your privacy.

 Disclosure of your information

-We may share information within The Harpur Trust, but only in a way that complies with the Act.
+We may share information within The Harpur Trust, but only in a way that complies with the Data Protection legislation.
 For example, if you request a school prospectus, we will forward your request to that school.

 We will only disclose your personal information to third parties: